Ashleyc417/diagonal_matrix_sum/README.md

    returns `true` if there is a winner and `false` otherwise.

-2. A function `printBoard` that prints the game board that is passed into the function.
+2. A function `printBoard` that prints the game board passed into the function.

 ### Input:
 - board: A 3x3 vector of characters representing the Tic Tac Toe board.